-One of the components of the Outlook sync is the ability to connect you OfficeTools Schedule to your Outlook calendar.
-This can be very useful for mobile professionals who need to access their calendar on their phone.
+One of the components of the Outlook sync is the ability to connect your OfficeTools by CARET Schedule to your Outlook calendar.
+This can be very useful for mobile professionals who need to access their calendar on their phones.
 While there are some best practices that apply to the syncing of the calendar, the functionality is a two-way sync.
-This means that data can flow from OfficeTools to Outlook, or from Outlook to OfficeTools.
+This means that data can flow from OfficeTools by CARET to Outlook, or from Outlook to OfficeTools by CARET.

-The installation process happens outside of the installation of OfficeTools so if you need technical support you can always give us a call at 661-794-2220 and speak with a technician for help installing.
+Please note: The installation is a process that happens outside of the installation of OfficeTools by CARET Workspace so if you need technical support you can always give us a call at 661-794-2220 and speak with a technician for assistance with the installation.

 Once installed and setup, please keep in mind that the Outlook sync runs in the background.
 There isn’t anything that you need to do to push information, it will happen automatically.
 The only thing you want to do is make sure that your sync is running periodically by checking your system tray for the Outlook Sync icon (double yellow arrows).